Category: grief

 poison that will kill us all

-• Grief Dwells In The Heart (Poem)
+• Dwells In The Heart (Poem)

 a shadow passing over the moon